-- 1. Cumulative GPA remains below a 2.5 for more than two consecutive semesters without improvement. - Traditional program: Failing either two nursing courses, or one nursing and one supportive core course, or two supportive core courses.
+- 1. Cumulative GPA remains below a 2.5 for more than two consecutive semesters without improvement. - Traditional and Part-Time programs: Failing either two nursing courses, or one nursing and one supportive core course, or two supportive core courses.
 Second-Degree Option program: Failing one nursing course required in the program. - 3.
 Withdrawing from the same course twice and not performing at a 75% level at the point of withdrawal. - 4.
 Withdrawing once from a course having not achieved 75% at the point of withdrawal, and failing the same course once (Any student who meets criteria 2 or 3 may not register a third time in the same course). - 5.
-If a student has been withdrawn from the same nursing course requiring medication math competency a second time due to failing to meet the required 90% on the medication math competency. - 6.
-Because of the rigorous professional licensing requirements in the health profession and the state, the faculty and/or Academic Progression Committee reserves the right to recommend at any time the dismissal of a student due to physical or emotional health, conduct (see Professional and Ethical Conduct Policy), or academic standing. - 7.
-Academic probation will be monitored by the Office of the Associate Dean. - 8.
-Dismissal letters will be sent out by the Office of the Associate Dean.
+If a student has been withdrawn from the same nursing course requiring medication math competency a second time due to failing to meet the required 90% on the medication math competency.

+- 6. Because of the rigorous professional licensing requirements in the health profession and the state, the faculty and/or Academic Progression Committee reserves the right to recommend at any time the dismissal of a student due to physical or emotional health, conduct (see Professional and Ethical Conduct Policy), or academic standing. - 7.
+Academic probation will be monitored by the Office of the Dean or the Dean's appointed delegate. - 8.
+Dismissal letters will be sent out by the Office of the Dean or the Dean's appointed delegate.

 Students who are dismissed may apply for admission to another college or school within the University.
-Notice of academic dismissal will be sent by email using your Detroit Mercy email address and will also be mailed via USPS from the Office of the Associate Dean.
+Notice of academic dismissal will be sent by email using their Detroit Mercy email address and will also be mailed via USPS from the Office of the Dean or the Dean's appointed delegate.

-Nursing students who are unsuccessful and dismissed from the nursing program, may not re-enter the program at another time.
+Nursing students who are unsuccessful and dismissed from the nursing program, and have exhausted the appeal process, may not re-enter the program at another time.